How to Ace Your Driving Test

 Before you begin the test, your instructor will look over your car and make sure that it passes a basic safety check.
 Any of these items could prevent you from taking the test, so examine your car and correct any of these common problems beforehand:

-- No license or insurance for the vehicle
+- No licence or insurance for the vehicle

 - Broken or malfunctioning brake lights, signal lights, or headlights